 The arts and crafts chain A.C.
-Moore will be no more in 2020.
+Moore is no more.

-The retailer — whose stores are known for their generous coupons and are found primarily east of the Mississippi — is going out of business.
-The company's announcement suggested the closings would come early in the new year.
+The retailer — whose stores were known for their generous coupons and were found primarily east of the Mississippi — has shut down.
+The company announced it was going out of business early in 2020.

 "Unfortunately, given the headwinds facing many retailers in today's environment, it made it very difficult for us to operate and compete on a national level," A.C.
 Moore's CEO Anthony Piperno said, in a statement.

 The first store was opened in New Jersey in 1985 by a guy named Jack Parker.
 Up to 40 of the A.C.
-Moore locations may reopen as Michaels arts and crafts stores.
+Moore locations may have reopened as Michaels arts and crafts stores.

 Stores closing in 2020: Up to 90